mrtrpak/Google-Analytics-Certification/README.md

 ## Google analytics Setup

 1) Create or sign in to Analytics account.
-2) Setup a property (represents your website or app and is the collection point in Analytics for data).
+3) Setup a property (represents your website or app and is the collection point in Analytics for data).
-3) Add the tracking code to your site.
+4) Add the tracking code to your site.
 Admin > tracking info > add after opening <head> tag on each page.
-4) Verify that the tracking code is working.
-Open website in serparate tab and check on analytics
+5) Verify that the tracking code is working.
+Open website in serparate tab and check on analytics.

 ## Create Reporting Views

 - **Views:** the level in an Analytics account where you can access reports and analysis tools.

+**Account Structure**
+  - **Account:** access point for Analytics and the top-most level of organization.
+  - **Property:** website, mobile app or device.
+Add up to **50 properties** yo each account.
+  - **View:** access point for reports.
+Defined view of data from property.
+Add up to **25 views** to property.

+**Why Create Additional Views?**
+- When you add a property to an account Analytics creates a **Reporting View** for that property.